NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

       - network1
       - network2
 ```
+* **Base image** Ubuntu, Alpine, Debian
+  1. Ubuntu : Based on the Ubuntu Linux distribution.
+Relatively large base image size (e.g., ~70MB for Ubuntu 22.04).
+Includes a wide range of pre-installed packages and libraries.
+Suitable for applications that require a more comprehensive set of tools and dependencies
+  2. Alpine : Based on a lightweight, security-focused Linux distribution.
+Very small base image size (e.g., ~5MB for Alpine 3.17).
+Includes a minimal set of packages and libraries.
+Suitable for applications with minimal dependencies or when image size is a critical concern.
+May require installing additional packages during the build process
+  3. Debian : Based on the Debian Linux distribution.
+Base image size is smaller than Ubuntu but larger than Alpine (e.g., ~120MB for Debian 11 Bullseye).
+Includes a good balance of pre-installed packages and libraries.
+Suitable for applications that require a moderate set of dependencies.
+  4. Fedora : Based on the Fedora Linux distribution.
+Base image size is comparable to Ubuntu (e.g., ~200MB for Fedora 37).
+Includes a wide range of pre-installed packages and libraries.
+Suitable for applications that require a comprehensive set of tools and dependencies.
+  5. Distroless : Minimal base images provided by Google.
+Extremely small base image size (e.g., ~10MB for distroless/static).
+Includes only the necessary components to run a specific application.
+Suitable for applications with minimal dependencies and a focus on security and small image size.

 ### orchestration
 * kubernetes, docker swarm, container orchestration for running multiple containers and monitoring them.